Dream Machine: MiSTer FPGA

 - their beautiful designs

-- the possibility to load games from actual cartridges instead of an SD card
+- the possibility to play games from actual cartridges

-The “FPGA wars” is very real between Analogue and MiSTer fans, though it is getting better.
+The “FPGA wars” is very real between Analogue and MiSTer fans, though it is getting better as the hype dies down.
 For an interesting read on the topic, I recommend this well-written article from Ryan Houlihan that summarizes the current state of things.
+Of course, the positive approach would be to say “we are living a golden age in retro gaming, let everyone enjoy their favorite way to play”.
+While I totally agree with that sentiment in theory, I simply can’t give a thumbs up on the majority of Analogue’s products based on value alone when the MiSTer exists.

 Just for a fun comparison, I compiled a list of platforms supported by Analogue and by MiSTer.
 To guide your eye, I boldened and colored the name of consoles I think might interest most retronauts.

 As you might notice, MiSTer does a good job in general of supporting platforms that spark interest.
 This is natural: MiSTer developers work for free, so they have the luxury of working on platforms they care about.
 New platforms are added every year, as long as the developers stay motivated.
 On the flip side, Analogue does support a few consoles not present on MiSTer, but most of them require an expensive and jailbroken Nt Mini, are not popular, and could regardlessly become supported on MiSTer in the future.
 Analogue also does not support any arcade game, or classic computer.